How to offer a competitive salary and benefits in Singapore this year

 Today’s competitive job market may inspire them to go elsewhere, so ensure you have a retention program in place to avoid losing your top talent.

-If you’re an employer, it’s time to get proactive and start benchmarking compensation against similar companies in your region and industry.
+If you’re an employer, it’s time to get proactive and start benchmarking compensation against similar companies in Singapore.